Last Updated October 28, 2020

 Buy Assets That Go Up In Value

-Don’t get me wrong, although I am frugal in a lot of areas in my life, I still do have expensive taste for certain things.
+Don’t get me wrong, although I am frugal in a lot of areas in my life, I still do have an expensive taste for certain things.

 I try to only purchase luxury items I think will make me money in the future.